About this seminar

 This 2-day EIPA seminar examines these questions and assesses progress of ongoing ESF programmes.
 We will compare the requirements of the current and new programming periods.
 We will focus on some recent cases of good practice, from Slovakia, Italy, UK and around the EU.

-EIPA experts will build on two successful EIPA seminar-workshops recently delivered under contract to the Flanders Region and to the Brussels Capital Region, assisting them with the preparation of a new generation of ESF+ programmes.
+EIPA experts will build on three successful EIPA seminar-workshops recently delivered under contract to the Flanders Region, the Brussels Capital Region, and the Wallonie region – assisting them with the preparation of a new generation of ESF+ programmes.

-- recommendations of the European Pillar of Social Rights
+- Country Specific Recommendations, Country Reports, recommendations of the European Pillar of Social Rights, Social Scoreboard

 - financial planning and flexibility for new programmes

-- best use of simplified cost options and protecting the audit trail
+- simplifying financial control and audit – expanding the use of simplified cost options and protecting the audit trail